-We operated a rotary screw trap on Toppenish creek from October 2013 through June 2014, a period which encompasses most of the outmigration period.
-We captured a total of 4509 steelhead parr/smolts and PIT tagged 2448.
-The daily catch of steelhead juveniles peaked in early December (Figure 9) as typically observed.
+We operated a rotary screw trap on Toppenish creek from October 2014 through June 2015, a period which encompasses most of the outmigration period.
+We captured a total of 3989 steelhead parr/smolts and PIT tagged 3269.
+The daily catch of steelhead juveniles peaked in early December (Figure 8) as typically observed.
 Most of the PIT tagged steelhead juveniles were released several hundred meters above the screw trap as part of a mark- recapture study.
-An estimate of 46,470 SE 5008 juvenile steelhead outmigrants was obtained for the 2014 season using this method.
-The mean length for all measured outmigrants was just over 126 mm (fork length) with a frequency distribution similar to previous years with the majority of captured steelhead between 100 and 200 mm.
-We also captured 4 chinook juveniles and 3 lamprey juveniles at this site during the 2013 and 2014 season.
+An estimate of 34,142 SE 3267 juvenile steelhead outmigrants was obtained for the 2015 season using this method.
+The mean length for all measured outmigrants was just over 134 mm (fork length) with a frequency distribution similar to previous years with the majority (81%) of captured steelhead falling in the range between 100 and 200 mm.
+We also captured 2 chinook juveniles and 38 lamprey juveniles at this site during the season.
+The number of lamprey caught increased from only 3 captured last year.

-Figure 10.
+Figure 8.
 Steelhead juvenile outmigration timing.
-Daily catch at the Toppenish Creek trap compared with stream stage for the 2014 season.
+Daily catch at the Upper Toppenish Creek trap compared with stream stage for the 2015 season.